 Every claim is handled differently.
 The type of murder determines how law enforcement will approach the case.
 To charge someone with murder or attempted murder, the prosecution must prove malice (expressed or implied) aforethought or intention to kill.
 The prosecution must also show evidence of an “abandoned and malignant heart”.

 In a homicide case, prosecutors try to show the defendant’s actions caused someone else’s death, that the defendant intended to take a life (acted with malice), and the defendant did so without any justifiable reason to do so.
 Our Riverside murder attorneys understand the evidence of premeditation, drunk driving, and acting in the heat of the moment may change the charges and the penalties a defendant faces.

 The three types of murder or criminal homicide the state of California recognizes are:

-In first-degree cases, the prosecution alleges that the accused showed a premeditated, deliberate attempt to kill as well as one of the circumstances that qualify a crime as homicide.
+In first-degree cases, the prosecution alleges that the accused showed a premeditated, deliberate attempt to kill as well as one of the circumstances that qualify a crime as a homicide.
 These include:

 None of the above special circumstances apply to second-degree murder.
 Its definition depends heavily on that of first-degree murder.
-That is, second-degree murder charges apply to homicides not found to be first-degree murder; however, prosecution still must prove malice aforethought and abandoned and malignant heart.
+That is, second-degree murder charges apply to homicides not found to be first-degree murder; however, the prosecution still must prove malice aforethought and abandoned and malignant heart.

 All murders are homicides, but not all homicides are murders.
 Although people use the words interchangeably, homicide is actually a broader term that includes every purposeful act of killing including both murder and self-defense.
 The difference between murder and homicide could mean the difference between a lifetime in prison and freedom.